tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 Note that `IntegratedProjects` no longer exists.

-These instructions are repeatable; that is, they will work exactly as before, starting from step 1 (Create a New GitHub Repository).
+These instructions are repeatable; that is, they will work exactly as before, starting over.